ksbg/sparklanes/README.md

 to focus on the important tasks - writing data processors - without having to spend much time dealing with things such as packaging your code for spark submission, stringing processors together, or designing your application architecture.

-At their core, the data processors you will write are encapsulated and work independently from one another.
+At their etl, the data processors you will write are encapsulated and work independently from one another.
 This means you can define pipelines with an arbitrary process order, and easily remove, add or swap out processors.

 You can define pipelines using _pipeline configuration files_ (or manually, using the framework's API), to then package